Merger of Cardinal and Eastpointe: Will [Should] It Go Through?

 If I were Eastpointe, I would run, regardless the cost.

-Posted on May 24, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Costs, Alleged Overpayment, Alliance, Audits, Behavioral health, Cardinal Innovations, Certification of MCOs, Denials of Claims, Denials of Medicaid Services, DHHS, EastPointe, Health Care Providers and Services, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, North Carolina, Performance audit, Post-Payment Reviews, Psychiatrists, Psychologists, Regulatory Audits, Tax Dollars, Taxes, Taxpayers, Tentative Notices of Overpayment, Termination of Medicaid Contract, Trillium and tagged Behavioral health, Behavioral health Providers, Beth Wood, Bob Canupp, Cardinal, Cardinal Innovations, Centers for Medicare and Medicaid Services, Department of Health and Human Services, EastPOinte, Gordon & Rees, Health care mergers, Knicole Emanuel, Managed care, Managed Care Organizations, Medicaid, Medicaid Tax Dollars, Medicaid waivers, Merger of Cardinal and Eastpointe, Performance audit, Sarah Stroud, State Auditor, Tax Dollars, Taxpayers.
+Posted on May 24, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Costs, Alleged Overpayment, Alliance, Behavioral health, Cardinal Innovations, Certification of MCOs, Denials of Claims, Denials of Medicaid Services, EastPointe, Health Care Providers and Services, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Medicare and Medicaid Provider Audits, NC DHHS, North Carolina, Performance audit, Post-Payment Reviews, Psychiatrists, Psychologists, Regulatory Audits, Tax Dollars, Taxes, Taxpayers, Tentative Notices of Overpayment, Termination of Medicaid Contract, Trillium and tagged Behavioral health, Behavioral health Providers, Beth Wood, Bob Canupp, Cardinal, Cardinal Innovations, Centers for Medicare and Medicaid Services, Department of Health and Human Services, EastPOinte, Gordon & Rees, Health care mergers, Knicole Emanuel, Managed care, Managed Care Organizations, Medicaid, Medicaid Tax Dollars, Medicaid waivers, Merger of Cardinal and Eastpointe, Performance audit, Sarah Stroud, State Auditor, Tax Dollars, Taxpayers.
 Bookmark the permalink.
 4 Comments.